Do you want to better respect your time and energy?

 In what ways can you make your meetings with other people more efficient?

 Is it necessary to cross town in order to briefly meet with someone or could you hold your meeting via video or conference call?

 How about preparing a few agenda items in advance so you could minimize the length of the meeting?

 Are you giving away more time than you can afford?
 Do you say you can spend three hours working on a volunteer project when in fact you can only commit one hour of your time?

 No matter the cause or situation, it’s important for you to be honest about your time.
 Giving away time you don’t have only sets you up for time management troubles at a later date.

 You may find it helpful to treat your time as if it were money.
 If you give away time you don’t have, what happens?
 You’ll end up being in debt…to yourself.

 It really is quite simple: if you feel you can’t give someone a certain amount of time, then don’t.
 Remember, it is your time.

 Avoid the “should” syndrome.

-Now to you…how do you carve out personal time for yourself in any given day?
-Leave a comment below and join in the conversation!
+How about you?
+How do you carve out personal time for yourself in any given day?
+What time frame are you most protective of?
+Join the conversation and leave a comment below!